-Lackington’s is an online magazine that publishes speculative fiction and art four times a year.
+Lackington’s is an online speculative fiction magazine that was founded in October 2013.
 We want to help widen the space for prose poetry.
 We’re looking for stylized prose.
 Not inept purple prose, of course, but controlled and well-crafted wordsmithery that reflects the story, setting, theme, atmosphere, or philosophy it seeks to describe.

 Stylized prose can be sparse and simple, diamond-cut like the writing of Ursula K. Le Guin.
 It can be sumptuous like the writing of Oscar Wilde.
 It can be epic, archaic, experimental, mythic, rhythmic, and it can be quiet and subtle, too.
 Story and character are indispensable, but so is wordcraft.
 We trade in aesthetics, so make us gasp with unexpected words and give us inventive voices, structures, and narratives.
 Many editors reject heavily stylized prose out of hand.
 We welcome it.

 So: If you write conventional, transparent prose — the kind that dominates the marketplace — we’ll turn your story away.
 This is no reflection on the quality of your language or the story as a whole.
 We may even love your work.
 It just doesn’t fit the scope of this project.